 Walzer is a virtual reality experience with several stories circling women’s rights and the first wave of feminism during the late 19th and early 20th century.

 This vr was built with thousands of unknown personal photographs found on flea markets, online marketplaces and private collections.
+Personal history that was hiding in boxes and albums.
+Most pictures were made by anonymous photographers or, as most of them from the 19th century, in local photo studios.
 During the process of collecting and digital restoration, intriguing stories emerged.
 Narratives developed when we connected pictures with other pictures and combined them with music, words, sounds and 3D technology.

 The central waltz in the project was composed by Frieda Gustavs and performed by Catarina Gomez, Pedro Silva, Mafalda C. Oliveira, Daniel Ferreira (saxophones), Khrystyna Kulchynska (cello), Anastasia Zavorina (double bass), Arjan Linker (trombone), Piotr Majoor (trumpet), Nuno Lobo (bassoon), Teresa Costa (bass flute) and Frieda Gustavs (gamelan, glockenspiel, accordion, melódica, guitar, bouzouki, ukulele, cavaquinho, piano and voice).